Refined Gribov-Zwanziger theory coupled to scalar fields in the Landau gauge: Conclusions

 At the same time, the inclusion of matter fields in this improved gauge-fixing procedure brings up several important questions such as: Should we modify the standard prescription of coupling matter to gauge fields?
 How the dynamics of colored matter fields is affected by the modified gluon propagator in the RGZ environment?
 These questions are far from having satisfactory answers at the moment and constitute an important topic to be scrutinized in the study of the non-perturbative behavior of correlation functions of colored matter.

 In this work, we investigated the impact of the elimination of infinitesimal Gribov copies to the scalar-field propagator.
 The analysis was carried out by comparing the minimal and non-minimal schemes.
 As a first step towards the comprehension of the impact of RGZ-propagators in matter loops, we computed the scalar-field propagator at one-loop order in the minimal scheme.
 In order to compare our findings with the available lattice data for the scalar two-point function, the following strategy was adopted: The mass parameters that are present in the RGZ gluon propagator were obtained from a fitting with lattice simulations for the gluon propagator in pure YM theories.
 Then, with the parameters fixed, we could predict the scalar-field propagator for different scalar masses.
 This result was compared with quenched lattice simulations for the scalar field propagator \cite{Maas:2018sqz}.
 Our findings give a qualitative indication that there is no necessity to introduce a non-minimal coupling between scalars and gauge fields in order to capture the correct infrared behavior of the scalar-field propagator.
 Those findings seem to be encouraging for further investigations of scalar-gluon vertices in the minimal scheme which, fortunately, also have lattice data available~\cite{Maas:2019tnm}.
+However, let us stress that investigating further the non-minimal scheme is certainly an important task in order to elucidate better the nature of the coupling between matter and gauge fields when Gribov copies are eliminated.
+In particular, the dynamical evaluation of the mass parameters present in the non-minimal scheme would provide a self-consistent scenario with no extra fitting parameter.
+Such issues will be investigated elsewhere.